IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

     return file_names
 ~~~~

 **Note**: In the above example, the `logs.tar.gz` file must be present on the host where Streams is installed.
-See below for instructions on how to use local files in your Streams application.
+The following section presents an example of using local files in your Streams application.

 <a id="files"></a>
 ## Working with files